+The tailings facility is designed and permitted as a two phase facility.
+Phase 1 has the capacity to store about 929,500 tons or about what has been milled plus the total planned to be milled in this PEA study.
 The tailings facility is permitted to hold up to 3.2 million total tons of dry stacked tailings.
 The 2012 to 2013 operations deposited about 180,000 tons of tails.
-The planned tailings deposition required for this study totals about 900,000 tons.
-The tailings facility is not expected to require any earthwork or further permitting to accommodate the remaining life of mine tailings.
+The planned tailings deposition required for this study totals about 750,000 tons.
+About 115,000 tons of waste rock from the mine is required for tailings berm construction.

-Figure 18.2 shows the Shafter mine site with most of the current site infrastructure.
+Figure 18.2 shows the Shafter general arrangement map with most of the current site infrastructure.

-Figure 18.2 Shafter Project site map
+Figure 18.2 Shafter Project General Arrangement Map